AKL - Auckland, New Zealand

 How strict is New Zealand biosecurity?

 Very strict.
 Declare any food items, wooden objects, camping gear, or anything that has been near soil.
-Fines for undeclared items can be NZD 400 or more.
+The Ministry for Primary Industries issues an instant NZD 400 infringement fine for failing to declare biosecurity risk goods — even accidentally, since it is a strict liability offence — and serious cases can be prosecuted.
 When in doubt, declare it.

 How do I get between the international and domestic terminals?